bogeeee/restfuncs/readme.md

   }

 ```
+- Then either compile with `ttsc` instead of `tsc` for compilation (add `ttypescript` to devDependencies)
+- Or run with `ts-node -C ttypescript` (add `ttypescript` to devDependencies)

-_Otherwise a security warning will be logged at startup noting that type checking is not available.
-See also the checkParameters flag in the options._
+_If this was not set up correctly, a security warning will be logged at startup (so you won't be silently left insecure).
+The [examples](https://github.com/bogeeee/restfuncs/tree/main/examples/express-and-vite) already have this set up._

 ### Security Note:
 **Objects can still be "poisoned" with additional properties** as this is still typescript conform.
-When you only have pure typescript code behind your func's, these just get ignored, but we're not living in an ideal world (i.e. the database just blindly storing all properties, or a non-ts lib using some unlisted fields), so strongly keep that in mind!
+When you only have pure typescript code behind your func's, these just get ignored, but we're not living in an ideal world (i.e. the database just blindly storing all properties, or a non-ts lib using some unlisted fields), so **strongly keep that in mind!**
 See a discussion of that issue [here](https://github.com/bogeeee/restfuncs/issues/1).